Matth5050/Portfolio-Page/README.md

 ## How to View

+1. Clone this repository to your desktop
+2. Open the index.html file in your browser of choice.
-- Click the GitHub pages link at the top of this README to view
+- Alternatively, click the GitHub pages link at the top of this README to view

 ## Known Bugs/Issues